Dee Dee Ramone: Later music projects

 His next album, a live album produced by Gilby Clarke (formerly of Guns N' Roses) would have been recorded on June 12, 2002, at Hollywood's Key Club, but plans fell through.
 Bootlegs of the Dee Dee Ramone Band exist, amongst them Live in Milan, Italy.
 Dee Dee's final studio recordings were released by Trend iS dEAD! records as the 2002 album Youth Gone Mad featuring Dee Dee Ramone.
-He also worked with the band Terror Gruppe.
+He also worked with the band Terrorgruppe.

 Equipment

-Dee Dee Ramone used Ampeg amplification during his entire career with the Ramones.
+Though he used both a Danelectro and Fender Musicmaster Bass in the first two years of the Ramones, he is primarily associated with the Fender Precision Bass, which he used exclusively between 1976 and 1986.
+In the late 1980s, he began using a variety of custom ESP basses which he would use for the rest of his tenure with the band.
+He used Ampeg amplification during his entire career with the Ramones.

 Writing

 Dee Dee Ramone's autobiography My Right to Survive was published as Poison Heart: Surviving the Ramones in 1998.
 A second revision edition appeared in 2001.
 It was republished as Lobotomy: Surviving the Ramones in 2016.
 Dee Dee co-authored the book with Veronica Kofman.
 Another nonfiction work, Legend of a Rock Star, written by Dee Dee alone, presents daily journal of commentary on his last, hectic European tour in the spring of 2001.

 His novel Chelsea Horror Hotel relates a story in which he and his wife move into New York City's famous/notorious Hotel Chelsea and believe they are staying in the same room where Sid Vicious allegedly killed his girlfriend, Nancy Spungen.
 Ramone is visited by Vicious, as well as other dead punk rock friends such as Johnny Thunders, Stiv Bators, and Jerry Nolan.